mxaddict/www.codedmaster.com/content/blog/2026-01-31-building-a-universal-autofill-system.md

-The goal is simple: press a hotkey, get a fuzzy-searchable list of your passwords, select one, and have it automatically typed into whatever application is currently active—be it a browser, a terminal, or a native GUI application.
+The goal is simple: press a hotkey, get a fuzzy-searchable list of your passwords, select one, and have it automatically typed into whatever application is currently active, be it a browser, a terminal, or a native GUI application.

 ## Prerequisites